 Please do not hesitate to contact us.

-The brand identity is created as a result of our observation and experience.
-A specific, symbolic image is created in the minds of the observers.
-Scientists have identified areas that have a particularly strong influence on the formation of a brand identity:
+Brand identity arises as a result of our observation and experience.
+A specific, symbolic image is formed in the minds of observers.
+Researchers have defined areas that are particularly strongly influenced by the formation of brand identity:

-Not all areas shape the brand identity with equal force.
-In the market of new technologies, the strongest identity impulse comes from the product, because innovation is the most exciting there.
-On the other hand, in the world of traditional consumer goods, brand personality and values are the strongest.
+Not all areas are shaped brand identity with equal force.
+In the new technology market, the strongest identity impulse comes from the product, because innovation is most exciting there.
+By contrast, in the world of traditional consumer goods, brand personality and values are strongest.

 The visual side of the brand

-The process of building an identity also involves reflecting on visual issues.
-This logo design, choice of leading colors, fonts.
-These are the company's hallmarks, guaranteeing brand recognitioni.
-It is not without reason that they say that "what they see is what they judge you for."
-It is worth remembering this when creating the brand's visual identification.
+Building process identities is also a consideration of visual issues.
+It is logo design, choice of leading colors, fonts.
+These are the company's hallmarks, guaranteeing brand recognition.
+There is a reason why it is said that 'as they see you, so they write you'.
+It is worth bearing this in mind when creating a visual brand identity.
 Identification elements must be consistent, logical and unique in their own waye.
 For a brand to become recognizable, it must have personality.
 It must be attributed to intangible characteristics.
 Give a human face.
 Create a slogan, vision, culture, values - elements that will distinguish it.

-The last stage of building a brand identity is promotion.
-A good strategy that will bring the expected results is the one that is well-thought-out, tailored to the target group, based on communication and credibility.
+The final stage of building brand identity is to promote and build brand perception.
+A good strategy that will deliver the expected results is one that is well thought out, tailored to the target group, based on communication and credibility.
 It should assume long-term development.
-At the beginning, it is worth using proven methods of reaching customers.
-Only later can you experiment a bit.
-A helpful marketing tool is the Ambassador Program.
+Initially, it makes sense to use tried-and-tested ways of reaching customers.
+Only later can you experiment a little.
+An ambassador programme is a helpful marketing tool.
 Company ambassador is a trusted person who identifies with the brand, likes it and has a positive opinion about it.
 Its task is to create a positive image of the brand outside through specific activities in social media, participation in industry events or word of mouth marketing.

 The full structure of a given brand (benefits, identity, essence) is written in the form of the so-called brand pattern.
 It is a verbal-visual summary of associations that make up the brand symbol.
 The visual side of the brand covers three interrelated areas.
 The first is the identification of the brand and the company (brand / corporate identity), the second is packaging design, and the third is the creation of spatial identification - from product design to interior design elements.